There were a lot of enticing games in Champions League last season where Real Madrid were crowned the winners.

-While a lot has been said about strikers and people who have been scoring regularly, not too much attention has been placed on the goalkeepers who have been doing some outstanding work all through the games.
+While a lot was been said about strikers and players who have been scoring regularly, not too much attention has been placed on the goalkeepers who have been doing some outstanding work all through the games.

 Today we look at the keepers with the most appearances in Champions League history.